PaladeumBlockchain/Paladeum/doc/build-freebsd.md

 `gmake -j8`  # 8 for 8 build threads, adjust to fit your setup.

-You can now start yona-qt from the build directory.
+You can now start akila-qt from the build directory.

-`src/qt/yona-qt`
+`src/qt/akila-qt`

-yonad and yona-cli are in `src/`
+akilad and akila-cli are in `src/`

 __Optional:__